jessemonroy650/panapix/README.md

 # panapix
-An App to take panoramic images using phonegap
+An App to take panoramic images using phonegap.